covalenthq/orbital/README.md

 Orbital was built to mimic the format and deploy process of Google Kubernetes Engine's proprietary [Application Delivery](https://cloud.google.com/kubernetes-engine/docs/concepts/add-on/application-delivery) infrastructure.
 Orbital-managed apps and components are "source compatible" with Application Delivery; repos created for use with Application Delivery's `appctl(1)` can easily be migrated to Orbital.

-Orbital was created because we at Covalent really like GKE's Application Delivery, but didn't like that it was proprietary, non-robust, and dog-slow.
+Orbital was created because we at Covalent really like GKE's Application Delivery, but didn't like that it was proprietary, non-robust, and dog-slow to run deploys with.
 Orbital is none of those things.

 For now, Orbital is still architected mostly for deployments to Google Kubernetes Engine specifically; but it is being actively rearchitected with a focus on use in an arbitrary Kubernetes cluster.